Predication (philosophy): Applications

-In addressing the Problem of Universals, Aristotle established a kind of predication where universal terms are involved in a relation of predication provided some facts that are expressed by ordinary sentences hold.
-It is also argued that the particular instantiates or participates in the universal, hence, universals may be needed for the predication of relations.
+In addressing the problem of universals, Aristotle established a kind of predication where universal terms are involved in a relation of predication, provided some facts that are expressed by ordinary sentences hold.
+It is also argued that the particular instantiates or participates in the universal; hence, universals may be needed for the predication of relations.

 Predication is also used to explain the indeterminacy of mass terms.
-When mass terms are treated as predicates, indeterminacy is demonstrated when the terms are applied to combination of quantities by being portions of such combinations as well as to quantities that are qualified in other ways.
+When mass terms are treated as predicates, indeterminacy is demonstrated when the terms are applied to a combination of quantities by being portions of such combinations as well as to quantities that are qualified in other ways.

 In Pauline theology, Paul the Apostle employed predication to explain the qualities of God.
 He maintained, for instance, that "form" is a predication of God and it also serves as a predication of "Christ Jesus".
 Paul argued that God has a form and Jesus exists in this form.